jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

     ~/bbb/build$ bitbake -c cleansstate virtual/kernel && bitbake virtual/kernel

+Finally you'll probably want to rebuild your image to get the new kernel and modules into the *rootfs* for installation onto an SD card.

 ## Working outside of Yocto

 I usually find it more convenient to work on the kernel outside of the Yocto build system.

-Turn-around time between build iterations are definitely faster.
-It does require a little bit of setup first.
+The setup for this is not too hard.

 ### Cross-compiler